 The suitability of the local soil resource plays a crucial part in the determination of a plot's farmland designation.
-The land capability classification (LCC) system developed by the USDA, NRCS, rates each of the soil types within the County in relation to its limitations for crop management.
+The land capability classification (LCC) system developed by the USDA, Natural Resources Conservation Service (NRCS), rates each of the soil types within the County in relation to its limitations for crop management.
 A soil rated as Class I is considered to have few limitations whereas a soil rated as Class VIII could have severe limitations that, in many circumstances, would preclude it from commercial crop production.
-Figure 4.2-2 provides the LCC for soil resources within the study areas assuming a readily available supply of irrigation water.
-As depicted in Figure 4.2-2, the study areas are primarily comprised of soil types with LCC ratings of II and III, with soil wetness during winter months being the primary limitation to crop production.
+According to the LESAs prepared for the projects, the project study areas are primarily comprised of soil types with LCC ratings of II and III, with soil wetness during winter months being the primary limitation to crop production.

 Soils are also rated by the Storie Index, a numerical system expressing the relative degree of suitability, or value of a soil for general intensive agriculture use.
 The index considers a soil's color and texture, the depth of nutrients, presence of stones, and slope, all of which relate to the adequacy of a soil type for use in crop cultivation.
 The rating does not take into account other factors, such as the availability of water for irrigation, the climate, and the distance from markets.
 Values of the index range from 1 to 100 and are divided into six grades, with an index of 100 and a grade of 1 being the most suitable farmland.
-Figure 4.2-2 illustrates the Storie Index classifications for soil resources within the study areas.
-Because there is no agricultural land within the OTF-BLM Land, this corridor is not depicted in Figure 4.2-2.
-As shown, the Storie Index for soil resources within the project study areas are generally classified as Grade 2 (Good) and 3 (Fair) with isolated areas classified as Grade 1 (Excellent).
+According to the LESAs prepared for the projects, the Storie Index for soil resources within the project study areas are generally classified as Grade 2 (Good) and 3 (Fair) with isolated areas classified as Grade 1 (Excellent).